- Categories:

 Creates a new named internal or external stage to use for loading data from files into Snowflake tables and unloading data from tables into files:

 Stores data files internally within Snowflake.
-Internal stages can be either permanent or temporary.
-For more details, see Choosing a Stage for Local Files.
+For more details, see Choosing an internal stage for local files.

 References data files stored in a location outside of Snowflake.
 Currently, the following cloud storage services are supported: